Pandora: Documentation en: Satellite

 1.5.15 group <grupo>

-Specifies the default group for the agents created by the Satellite Server.
+It specifies the default group for agents created by the Satellite Server.
+For instance: "Servers".

 1.5.16 daemon 1|0

-When set to 1 starts the daemon in the background (by default).
+When set to 1, it starts the daemon in the background (by default).

 1.5.17 hostfile <file>

-It is an alternative method for network scanning.
+It is an alternative/complementary method for network scanning.
 A file is provided with an adress in each line.
-It can include the hostname as well.
+It can include the hostname followed by the IP as well, so that the agent created bears that name and uses that IP for modules (e.g. 22.214.171.124 hostname).
+It must be possible to send and fping to those addresses for them to be valid.

 1.5.18 pandora_license xxxxxxx